-Practising yoga can lead you on the path of attaining physical and mental wellbeing, while in scriptural language the ultimate aim is enlightenment.
-The asanas, pranayama and mudras are a way to channel prana in the right direction, which advertently provides an understanding of true wisdom and knowledge.
-Through yoga, you can also decrease your sufferings and discover contentment, happiness, mental clarity, and peace.
+Practising yoga can lead to physical and mental well-being, and ultimately, enlightenment.
+Asanas, pranayama, and mudras channel prana in the right direction, providing true wisdom and knowledge.
+Through yoga, you can decrease your sufferings and discover contentment, happiness, mental clarity, and peace.

 Yoga has gone through various stages of refinement and development, after which, four yoga paths were formulated:

-In this article, we will be discussing Jnana Yoga, which is the path of knowledge and wisdom.
+In this article, we will be discussing Jnana Yoga, the path of knowledge and wisdom.

 What is Jnana Yoga?

-It is considered to be the most difficult path to attain self-realization because Jnana yogi requires to have an intense spiritual practice and discipline.
-Through meditation, self-inquiry, and contemplation, the yogi can attain wisdom about the true reality of self and be liberated from the Maya (illusions).
+Jnana means ‘knowledge’.
+Through Jnana Yoga, a yogi seeks to achieve the ultimate goal of yoga by acquiring knowledge through scriptures and life experiences.
+It is considered the most difficult path to self-realization because it requires intense spiritual practice and discipline.
+Through meditation, self-inquiry, and contemplation, the yogi can attain wisdom about the true reality of self and be liberated from Maya (illusions).

 The Jnana Yoga finds its root in the Bhagavad Gita and Upanishads.
 The Gita defines Jnana Yoga as the path to self-realization and the Upanishads underline the realization of the oneness of the self with God.
 Additionally, Bhagavad Gita highlights Jnana Yoga as a non-dualistic tradition of the Advaita Vedanta philosophy.
 The word Advaita means non-dual and Vedanta means Vedic knowledge.